 Drug Calculations Online for Clinical Calculations, 9th Edition

-Easily master all four types of dosage calculations with Drug Calculations Online, 9th Edition.
+Make it easy for your students to learn and master all four types of dosage calculations with Drug Calculations Online, 9th Edition.
 Designed to accompany Kee and Marshall’s Clinical Calculations, 9th Edition, this easy-to-navigate interactive learning course covers ratio and proportion, formula, fractional equation, and dimensional analysis methods of drug calculation through an engaging balance of instruction and application opportunities.
-Each module includes interactive case studies, animations, practice problems, voice-overs, self-assessment activities, quizzes, and more to reinforce your understanding and ensure your mastery of the latest drug calculation best practices.
+Each module includes interactive case studies, animations, updated practice problems, voice-overs, self-assessment activities, quizzes, and more to reinforce students’ understanding and ensure their mastery of the latest drug calculation best practices.

 - Explanations of all four major methods of drug calculation (ratio & proportion, formula, fractional equation, and dimensional analysis) expose you to all calculation methods so you can choose your preferred method.